taddison/tjaddison.com/_posts/2018/2018-09-23-Saving-and-reporting-on-Pester-Infrastructure-test-results-in-Log-Analytics.md

 ### Showing failures only

 When there are failures, you can quickly view details by filtering on the boolean column `Passed_b`.
-The below projects only the essential columns.
+The below projects only the essential columns:

 ```kql
 PesterResult_CL